Paul Morrissey: Early life and career

+The film Flesh starred Joe Dallesandro, Geri Miller, Geraldine Smith, Jackie Curtis, and Candy Darling.
+It was a box-office hit in West Germany, with over 3 million tickets sold.
 The commercial and popular success of Flesh continued into the 1970s with two more films Morrissey directed, produced by Warhol and starring Dallesandro: Trash, featuring Jane Forth and Holly Woodlawn, the first transgender actress ever cast as the girlfriend of a lead character, and Heat, a satire about Hollywood based on Sunset Boulevard starring Dallesandro and Sylvia Miles.